Mawashi Geri, the circular kick:

 Mawashi Geri: Detailed and biomechanical analysis:

-We will at first detail Mawashi Geri of back leg which is the basic form that allows you to break down the movement.
+We will at first detail Mawashi Geri from back leg which is the basic form that allows you to break down the movement.

 Even if Mawashi Geri front leg is more often used in competition, it will be wise to acquire the technique with the back leg to master the front leg technique.